tkLayout/tkLayout/geometries/CMS_Phase2/readme.txt

                                                                 smaller overlap (0.6mm) in L2
                                                                 bigger overlap (2.0mm) in L3,4
                                                                 radii 29.000, 70.146, 117.753, 157.388
-                                     and FPIX_2 shifted by 10 cm inwards disk z: 1750.0, 1985.43, 2250.83, 2550.0
+                                     and TEPX shifted by 10 cm inwards disk z: 1750.0, 1985.43, 2250.83, 2550.0
                                      25x100 everywhere.
                                      Added the pixel support tube and service cylinders.